Updated March 19, 2017 by Savanah

-It has been deemed only Federally illegal to partake in gambling if you are operating a site taking bets or have a processor processing deposits and withdraws.
-You are just a player and therefore are exempt from Federal issues.
+It’s been deemed only Federally illegal to partake in gambling if you are operating a site taking bets, or have a processor processing deposits and withdraws.
+You’re just a player and, therefore, are exempt from Federal issues.

 How to Deposit with Credit Cards at US Poker Sites

 The most effective site that allows credit card deposits – and one that has in excess of 15 backup card processors – is www.Betonline.ag with IgnitionPoker.eu (previously known as Bovada) as an alternative.
-MasterCard and Visa can be used for deposits (Amex is also accepted but you must have at least $250 in your account and have deposited five times using a different method).
-Approval rates reach between 65 and 85 percent according to management.
-This approval rate applies primarily to “secured” credit cards such as prepaid cards, or Visa or MasterCard.
+MasterCard and Visa can be used for deposits at both these poker sites (Amex is also accepted at BetOnline, but you must have at least $250 in your account and have deposited five times using a different method).
+Approval rates reach between 65% and 85% according to management.
+This approval rate applies primarily to “secured” credit cards such as prepaid cards, Visa, or MasterCard.

 Unsecured cards are generally declined, for reasons that we’ve hinted at, and we’ll cover more on that further on this page.
 In the end, it’s the bank’s decision to accept or decline whichever transaction they perceive as illegal, even if said transaction is perfectly legitimate.
 On the other hand, deposits can still be made by using Western Union or MoneyGram.

 Can You Issue a Chargeback if You Deposit and Lose Your Funds?